-Greece: Pumped-storage project submitted for approval to the EC8.
-July 2020. / SEE Energy News
+Greece: Pumped-storage project submitted for approval to the EC, SEE Energy News

 A special state aid program proposal regarding a 680 MW pump-storage hydropower complex planned by GEK TERNA in Amfilochia in western Greece was submitted for approval to the European Commission (EC) by the Greek Ministry of Energy.